2026 Congress Scorecard Methodology

 Palestinian-led organizations and Palestinian experts within the policy space have largely been excluded from the policymaking process.

-As a result, Congress has remained grossly misinformed on the root causes and current situation on the ground in Palestine and Israel due to its relationship to special interests groups, a foreign government, and foreign agents within the anti-Palestinian sector (also referred to as Pro-Israel sector).
+As a result, Congress has remained grossly misinformed on the root causes and current situation on the ground in Palestine and Israel due to its relationship to special interest groups, a foreign government, and foreign agents within the anti-Palestinian sector (also referred to as Pro-Israel sector).

 USCPR Action acknowledges assistance and contributions from community members and people in solidarity with Palestinians for their help in developing our first interactive and comprehensive resource for constituents to understand where their members stand on Palestine and Palestinian rights.